why electric bikes are not popular 1

 Resistance to change from traditional bicycles

-The resistance to change from traditional bicycles to electric bikes is another factor contributing to their limited popularity.
+The resistance to change from traditional bicycles to electric bikes contributes to their limited popularity.
 Some individuals may have an emotional attachment to their traditional bikes or a hesitation to embrace new technologies.
-Overcoming this resistance requires highlighting the many advantages and benefits of electric bikes, such as the ease of pedaling-assist, reduced physical strain, and the ability to keep up with traffic more easily.
+Overcoming this resistance requires highlighting electric bikes’ many advantages and benefits, such as the ease of pedaling assist, reduced physical strain, and the ability to keep up with traffic more efficiently.
 Emphasizing the hybrid nature of electric bikes, which allows riders to switch between electric and manual modes, can also make the transition more appealing to traditional bicycle enthusiasts.

 Lack of knowledge about electric components and technology